howardchung/watchparty/README.md

 After that restart your server to enable the YouTube API access on your server.

-### Firebase Config
+### Firebase Config (user authentication)

+This project uses Firebase for authentication.
+This is used for user login, account management, subscriptions, and handling some features like room locking/permanence.

-This project is using Firebase for authentication.
-To make sure this runs smoothly the app expects a firebase application config.
-Create a new firebase app (or reuse an old one) from [here](https://console.firebase.google.com/).
+To set up, create a new Firebase app (or reuse an old one) from [here](https://console.firebase.google.com/).
 After creating an application, click on the settings cog icon in the left menu next to "Project overview" and click on project settings.
-From there scroll down, create a web application and copy the firebase sdk configuration snippets JSON data.
+From there, scroll down, create a web application and copy the Firebase SDK configuration snippet JSON data.

-Next you have to stringify that - for that use `JSON.stringify(PASTE_CONFIG_HERE)` in your browser console and paste the result into the .env file.
+Next, you have to stringify it: `JSON.stringify(PASTE_CONFIG_HERE)` in your browser console, then add it to `REACT_APP_FIREBASE_CONFIG` in your .env file.

+For server verification of accounts you'll also need `FIREBASE_ADMIN_SDK_CONFIG`, which you should do the same steps for.

 ### Virtual Browser Setup

-_This section is not added yet_

-## Environment Variables

-- `YOUTUBE_API_KEY`: Optional, provide one to enable searching YouTube
-- `REDIS_URL`: Optional, provide to allow persisting rooms to Redis so they survive server reboots
-- `REACT_APP_FIREBASE_CONFIG`: Frontend environment variable for authentification via Google Firebase
+This project supports creating virtual browsers using several cloud providers, or by spawning Docker containers on the development server.
+For local development, the Docker on local approach is preferred.

+- Install Docker: `curl -fsSL https://get.docker.com | sh`
+- Make sure you have an SSH key pair set up on the server (`id_rsa` in `~/.ssh` directory)
+- Add `DOCKER_VM_HOST=localhost` to your .env file (can substitute localhost for a public hostname)
+- Configure Redis by adding `REDIS_URL` to your .env file (Redis is required for virtual browser management)

 ## Tech